syrupsandwich/tic-tac-toe/README.md

-# same old tic-tac-toe
+# tic-tac-toe
+This is an assignment for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe).

 The main goal is to have as little global code as possible.

-This is an assignment for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe).
+Play against 'dummy' or a local player.

+If there is a draw, the player that started the last round will go second.

+You can change the dimensions of the grid using the slider.

+A grid size larger than 3x3 will require a match of 4 in a row.

+There will be an ai bot in a future update.